-Forney said the Revolution position was the ideal win-win situation.
+Forney departed a Winnipeg organization that was voted its league’s Organization of the Year on eight separate occasions and said the Revolution position was the ideal win-win situation.

 “I knew if I was going to leave Winnipeg, it would only be for one of the best opportunities out there, and the Revolution position is certainly that,” he said.
 “This is a great club in a terrific league, and managing in York is better for me and my family.”

 Born in nearby Annapolis, Maryland, Forney lives in Frederick County, Maryland, with his wife and three children, one of whom has cerebral palsy.
-Forney and his wife, Erika, lost a fourth child, David, in 2020 when he passed unexpectedly while studying and playing football at the United States Naval Academy.
+Forney and his wife, Erika, lost their eldest child, David, in 2020 when he passed unexpectedly while studying and playing football at the United States Naval Academy.